In this short guide, we’ll walk you through exactly how to scan sheet music into MuseScore using our software, ScanScore.

-2) Scan The Notation
+2) Scan the notation

-Scanner – This option accesses your actual scanner.
+- Scanner – This option accesses your actual scanner.
 A direct scan from a purposeful device usually provides the best results.

-3) Proof For Mistakes
+3) Proof for mistakes

-After your image is scanned, you get a side by side look at the original and digital versions for quick and easy comparison.
-Now you need to proof your sheet music for mistakes.
+After your image is scanned, you’ll get a side-by-side view of the original and digital versions for quick and easy comparison.
+You can now proof your digital version for any scanning errors.

-4) Export To MusicXML File
+4) Export to MusicXML file

-5) Import Into MuseScore
+5) Import into MuseScore

 It’s now time to import the file into MuseScore.
 This step is simple to do if your program is up-to-date.

 Open up your MuseScore program.
 Go to the “File” menu and select “Open in MuseScore.”
-Then, find your very-well-labeled XML File where you saved it and select it to open.
+Then, find your labeled MusicXML file and select it to open.

 Commonly Asked Questions

-Here are some things ScanScore is not:
+Here are some things ScanScore is unable to do:

 - Specific instrument playback